 A commercial invoice is a legal document issued by the Seller to a Buyer for the services rendered.
 The purpose of an invoice is to document a business transaction.
 It lists out all the financial components involved and you could know “how much a customer (buyer) owes the seller” by just glossing over it.
-The detailed anatomy of the invoice can be seen here.
+The detailed anatomy of the invoice.

 Once the seller sends an invoice to the buyer, the Accounts Receivable of the seller would increase and reflect in his balance sheet before the payment has been made by the customer.

 Some customers tend to demand generous terms or are simply slow payers (with long payment cycles i.e., government and corporate clients).
 These generous terms requested by the clients would mean that their invoices can be outstanding for 30, 60, 90 and sometimes even 120 days before you receive the payment.

 Meanwhile, without the working capital (cash flow), a Seller might end up passing on opportunities to expand the business or fall behind on important expenses, like payroll.